defold/extension-rive/utils/README.md

 - Concurrency is limited to one workflow per branch; commits include `[skip ci]` to avoid loops.

-## For the engine (old build path)
+## Plugins for the editor

-This step is needed for each platform+architecture that the runtime should support.
+**NOTE** This step is also handled by the CI build step!

-First, clean out any previous code that may be left since last update.
-You only need to do this once for each version update.

-    rm -rf ./build

-### Build the rive runtime

-the `build_pls.sh` script copies the files needed for each library, and sends them to our build server, in order to make sure they're built with the SDK's we need.

-For each platform+arch, do:

-    ./utils/build_pls.sh <platform>

-This updates the folder `./defold-rive/lib<platform>`

-The currently supported platforms:

-* arm64-ios
-* x86_64-ios
-* arm64-macos
-* x86_64-macos
-* arm64-android
-* arm64-linux
-* x86_64-linux
-* x86_64-win32
-* x86-win32
-* js-web
-* wasm-web
-* wasm_pthread-web

-For the more advanced use cases, there are variables that can be modified:

-     DEFOLDSDK=<defold sha1> SERVER=<server> ./utils/build_pls.sh <platform>

-You can specify variables: BOB, SERVER, DEFOLDSDK.

-### Update the Rive headers

-Once you've successfully built the libraries (for at least one platform), we also need to copy the headers.
-Note that it may remove or add headers in the `defold-rive/include/rive` folder.
-This often happens in their api.

-    > ./utils/copy_rive_headers.py

-## For the editor

-This step is only needed if you've altered some particular extension code itself, namely the pluginsrc/ and commonsrc/ folders.
+This step is only necessary if you've altered some particular extension code itself, namely the pluginsrc/ and commonsrc/ folders.

 For a regular rive-runtime update, this step isn't needed.